This post and its photos may contain affiliate links, view our disclosure policy.

-Located between Panama City Beach and Apalachicola is the small beach town of Port St. Joe.
+In northwest Florida, between Panama City Beach and Apalachicola is the adorable small town of Port St. Joe.
 Here you’ll find sea turtles, a lighthouse, loads of outdoor and water sports, a cute shopping district, a beached shipwreck, great food, and miles and miles of Gulf Coast shoreline.

 CAPE SAN BLAS LIGHTHOUSE